 Selection of Fresh Awardee Students:

-- The selection test is conducted at stage of class-VIII.
+- NMMSS selection test is conducted at stage of class-VIII.

 - Each State and UT conducts its own test for selection of students for the award of the National Means-cum-Merit Scholarship.
 Due publicity is given by the State and UT regarding the test.
 Interested eligible students may contact State Nodal Officer for details (List of ‘State Nodal Officers’).

-- A student who fulfills the eligibility criteria, must pass both the tests, i.e., Mental Ability Test (MAT) and Scholastic Aptitude Test (SAT) under NMMSS exam with at least 40 % marks in aggregate taken together for these two tests.
+- A student who fulfills the eligibility criteria must pass both the tests, i.e., Mental Ability Test (MAT) and Scholastic Aptitude Test (SAT) under NMMSS with at least 40 % marks in aggregate taken together for these two tests.
 For the SC/ST students, this cut off is 32% marks.

 Selection of Renewal Awardee Students: The awardees should get minimum of 55% marks in Class IX and XI, and a minimum of 60% in Class X for continuance of scholarship (relaxable by 5% for SC/ST candidates).

-National Scholarship Portal (NSP): The NSP has been developed by Ministry of Electronics and Information Technology (MeitY) for streamlining and fast tracking the release of Scholarships across Ministries / Departments with efficiency, transparency and reliability.
+The NMMSS Scheme has been on-boarded on National Scholarship Portal (NSP), which has been developed by Ministry of Electronics and Information Technology (MeitY) for streamlining and fast tracking the release of Scholarships across Ministries / Departments with efficiency, transparency and reliability.

 NMMSS Process under NSP: